yapkhaichuen/ml-medical/README.md

 ### **ML-Medical**

 ML-Medical is our Flask API made to process incoming API request for medical data to return machine learning predictions.
-Currently powering [Prognosis](prognosis.vercel.app) web framework.
+Currently powering the [Prognosis](prognosis.vercel.app) web framework.
 However this is not medical advise and can only be used for self testing purposes, please consult a doctor for further information.

 ### **Currently available API endpoints**
 - /cardiac